Pig & Ink - poetry in motion

 Hobo poet dares the young boy with the dreamy gaze

-to join him and run away
+to join him on an adventure

 Hobo poet dries his socks upon the brambles